Big Creek, Kentucky: Tributaries and post offices

+Big Creek village and post office

-The post office named after it was established by James Marcum on 1871-01-10.
+The post office named after it was established by James Marcum on January 10, 1871.

 Originally located one mile up from the Red Bird River, it has moved several times up and down the creek, and as of 2000 was located three quarters of a mile up from the Red Bird, serving the Big Creek village.

 The village is located on U.S. Route 421, 10.7 mi east of Manchester.

 Big Creek postoffice has ZIP code 40914.